albertito/libfiu/doc/posix.rst

 Simulating failures in the POSIX API
 ====================================

-When developing robust sofware, developers often consider the cases when the classic POSIX functions return failure.
+When developing robust software, developers often consider the cases when the classic POSIX functions return failure.

 Testing that fault-handling code is a problem because under normal conditions